BREADLuVER/AZURE-DP-100/DP-100 notes.md

 Additionally, Azure Machine Learning has specific built-in roles you can use:

-- **AzureML Data Scientist**: Can perform all actions within the workspace, except for creating or deleting compute resources, or editing the workspace settings.
+- **AzureML Data Scientist**: Can perform all actions within the workspace, <u>except for creating or deleting</u> compute resources, or editing the workspace settings.
-- **AzureML Compute Operator**: Is allowed to create, change, and manage access the compute resources within a workspace.
+- **AzureML Compute Operator**: Is allowed to create, change, and <u>manage access</u> the compute resources within a workspace.

+### Summary of the Machine Learning Workflow

+#### 1. **Environments**

+- **Development Environment**: Initial setup where data scientists and engineers write and test code.
+Tools like Jupyter Notebooks, IDEs, and version control systems (e.g., Git) are used.
+- **Staging Environment**: Intermediate stage for testing and validation before production.
+Includes CI/CD pipelines and testing frameworks.
+- **Production Environment**: Final stage where models are deployed for real-time use.
+Uses services like Azure Kubernetes Service (AKS) or cloud environments for scalability and reliability.

+#### 2. **Assets**

+- **Definition**: Components such as datasets, models, and experiment results that are used and produced throughout the ML lifecycle.
+- **Management**: Handled within the ML platform (e.g., Azure ML workspace), ensuring versioning and tracking for reproducibility.

+#### 3. **Signature**

+- **Python Function Signature**: Defines input parameters and types for Python functions, ensuring correct data handling.
+- **Tensor Signature**: Specifies the shape and type of tensors for deep learning models, crucial for frameworks like TensorFlow and PyTorch.

+#### 4. **Flavor**

+- **Definition**: Specific configuration for a model based on the machine learning framework used (e.g., Scikit-learn, TensorFlow, PyTorch).
+- **Purpose**: Ensures compatibility and standardization, facilitating model saving, loading, and deployment.

+#### 5. **Models**

+- **Training**: Models are trained using algorithms on prepared datasets.
+- **Logging**: Models, along with their configurations and metrics, are logged for tracking and reproducibility.
+- **Deployment**: Models are deployed to production environments using specified flavors, ensuring they can be served correctly.

+#### 6. **Datastores**

+- **Definition**: Abstractions over storage services for managing data access.
+- Auto-Created Datastores:
+  - `workspaceblobstore`: Azure Blob Storage for large datasets.
+  - `workspacefilestore`: Azure File Storage for file-based data.
+- **Common Additional Datastore**: Azure Data Lake Storage (ADLS) for handling large volumes of structured and unstructured data.

+#### 7. **Artifacts**

+- **Definition**: Files and outputs generated during the ML process, including logs, datasets, and trained models.
+- **Management**: Stored and managed in the ML platform’s artifact storage, ensuring accessibility and versioning.